Strayker-Software/StrayexShell/README.md

 # Using

-- Download appropriate executable file from "docs" folder,
+- Download appropriate executable file from folder,
 - Use additional software listed in Makefile and build shell on your own,

 # Licensing